Eating our greens is easier when there’s a side of asparagus at the table. It’s just so delicious and healthy! But can guinea pigs partake in the fun?

 It may be hard to say no to those pleading eyes and happy squeaks, but moderation is critical.
 Eating excessive amounts of asparagus can increase your guinea pig’s likelihood of developing bladder stones.
 Proceed with caution and care for your fuzzy little friends!

 So, can guinea pigs eat asparagus?
-Yes, any color.
-Feel free to share a couple of small slices of fresh, clean asparagus with your guinea pigs.
+Yes, any color of asparagus is safe for them to consume.
+Feel free to share a couple of small slices of fresh, clean asparagus with your guinea pig.